EricQu2001/EricQu2001.github.io/docs/README.md

     link: https://www.linkedin.com/in/EricZQu

 cv: "/cv.pdf"
-bio: Student at Duke Kunshan University
+bio: Incoming PhD Student at UC Berkeley
-email: zq32 [at] duke [dot] edu
+email: ericqu [at] berkeley [dot] edu
 ---

 <ProfileSection :frontmatter="$page.frontmatter" />

 ## About Me

-I am a senior undergraduate student at [Duke Kunshan University](https://www.dukekunshan.edu.cn) majoring in **Data Science**.
-Currently, I am doing machine learning research mentored by [Dongmian Zou](https://scholars.duke.edu/person/Dongmian.Zou) and [Kai Zhang](https://sites.google.com/site/kaizhangstatmech/people).
+I am an incoming Computer Science PhD Student at University of California, Berkeley.
+I revived my B.Sc. in Data Science from Duke University and Duke Kunshan University, where I was mentored by [Dongmian Zou](https://scholars.duke.edu/person/Dongmian.Zou) and [Kai Zhang](https://sites.google.com/site/kaizhangstatmech/people).
 I am also a research intern at Microsoft Research Aisa, [Shanghai AI/ML Group](https://www.microsoft.com/en-us/research/group/shanghai-ai-ml-group/) led by [Dongsheng Li](http://recmind.cn).

 My research interest mainly falls on **Geometric Deep Learning** and **AI for Science**.
-I also have experience in sequence modeling, graph neural networks, and (3D) computer vision.
+I also have experience in sequence modeling (LLMs), graph neural networks, and (3D) computer vision.
 In general, I am interested in combining ideas from mathematics with machine learning, and using machine learning to solve interdisciplinary problems.

 **I will attend ICLR 2023 at Kigali, Rwandan.
 Feel free to drop me an email if you want to chat with me.**